-1.8.1a Do you have information resources or training in place to support: Yes The making of non-detriment findings?  🗌 Permit officers? 🔹 🔲 Enforcement officers? 🔄 🗌 1.8.1b Is the CITES Virtual College used as part of your capacity building work?
-As reference What improvements could be made in using the Virtual College for capacity building?
-Yes No No information 1.8.1c Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
+1.8.1a Do you have information resources or training in place to support: Yes The making of non-detriment findings?
+Permit officers?
+Enforcement officers?
+1.8.1b Is the CITES Virtual College used as part of your capacity building work?
+Yes No What improvements could be made in using the Virtual College for capacity building?
+No information

+1.8.1c Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
 What improvements could be made in using the ICCWC Toolkit for capacity building?
-Yes No No information
+Yes No No information -------- -- ----------------------------- --